Belief Consensus Algorithms for Fast Distributed Target Tracking in Wireless Sensor Networks: Convergence Behavior of BP Consensus in Loopy Graphs

-For the example in Figure \ref{fig:graphs-bp}b, $D_g=2$, so we need to run 3 iterations of BP.
+\item \textit{Single-cycle graph with even number of nodes:} For the example in Figure \ref{fig:graphs-bp}b, $D_g=2$, so we need to run 3 iterations of BP.
 In the second iteration, node 1 will obtain likelihood from nodes 2 and 3, but in the third iteration it will obtain likelihood from node 4 twice (through nodes 2 and 3).
 Therefore, $\alpha_{\rm max}=2$.